Skip to main content

 3. What did the discovery of radioactivity do to change the geological time scale?

-This page titled 15.8: Geologic Time Scale is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.8: Geologic Time Scale is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation